 Starting the Fall 2000 semester, the Perdue School joined a growing number of Business Schools which offer students an opportunity to manage and administer an investment portfolio.

 The Perdue School of Business at Salisbury University has long been a strong proponent of experiential learning, and is widely recognized as a leader in the state and region in providing experiential learning opportunities for its students, primarily through its Applied Business Learning Experience (ABLE) program.
-The student managed investment portfolio is an excellent addition to the range of experiential learning opportunities at the Perdue School.
+The Seagull Fund is an excellent addition to the range of experiential learning opportunities at the Perdue School.

 Typically student managed investment portfolios are funded from private sources, and are designed to provide students with an opportunity to conduct security analysis and research, and make investment decisions in a realistic environment.
 Careful structuring and design of the program can help students experience life as security analysts and portfolio managers, and provide an experience that is sure to be a valuable tool in advancing career opportunities and employment options in the investments field.